-Anyway, when looking at difference in payment, we’d be talking about $27 per month if you opted for the lower 2.99% rate.
+Anyway, back to our mortgage example, when looking at difference in payment, we’d be talking about savings of $150 per month if you opted for the lower 5.99% rate while paying two points.

-While 2.99% certainly sounds a heck of a lot better than 3.5%, it’s only a $27 difference when you make your mortgage payment each month.
+While 5.99% certainly sounds a lot better than 6.75%, it’s actually only a $150 difference when you make your mortgage payment each month.

 And money spent today is more expensive than the same money spent in the future thanks to our friend inflation.

-It’s also long gone the minute you spend it, at a time when money may be tight thanks to other closing costs and housing-related expenditures.
+It’s also long gone the minute you spend it, trapped in your home at a time when money may be tight thanks to other closing costs and housing-related expenditures.

-So why would someone want to drop a couple thousand bucks for a tiny payment reduction?
-Well, assuming they stick with the loan long-term, the savings will come.
+So why would someone want to drop several thousand bucks for a relatively small payment reduction?
+Well, assuming they stick with the mortgage long-term, the savings will come.
 It’ll just take a while…

 Of course, if you invest the money in stocks or bonds or whatever else, it could shift the break-even point tremendously.